Noli Me Tángere (film)

 Noli Me Tángere is a 1961 Philippine period drama film co-written and directed by Gerardo de León.
 Based on the 1887 novel of the same name by José Rizal, it stars Eduardo del Mar, Edita Vital, Johnny Monteiro, Oscar Keesee, Teody Belarmino, and Leopoldo Salcedo.
-The film was released on June 16, 1961, timed with the centenary of Rizal's birth.
+Produced by Arriva-Bayanihan Productions, the film was released theatrically on June 16, 1961, timed with the centenary of Rizal's birth.
+A sequel, El filibusterismo, was released in 1962.

 Noli Me Tángere won five FAMAS Awards, including Best Picture and Best Director.
 The film is now considered a classic in Philippine cinema.